alexanderthurn/simple-youtube-to-wp-post/readme.txt

 == Description ==

-You own a youtube channel <b>AND</b> a wordpress site?
+Do you own a youtube channel <b>AND</b> a wordpress site?
-You want to create a video and afterwards a blog-post with the same description and a link to the video?
+Do you create videos and create posts based on them? maybe with a very similar description and a link to the video?
-With this plugin you can create posts based on your youtube videos and modify them afterwards like usual
+**With this plugin you can create posts based on your youtube videos and modify them afterwards like usual**

 == Installation ==

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'wp-youtube-to-post'
+2. Search for 'Simple Youtube To WP Post'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard